TeraScale (microarchitecture): Texturing and anti-aliasing

-Texturing and final output aboard the R600 core is similar but also distinct from R580.
+Texturing and final output aboard the R600 core is similar but also distinct from an R580.
 R600 is equipped with 4 texture units that are decoupled (independent) from the shader core, like in the R520 and R580 GPUs.

-The render output units (ROPs) of Radeon HD 2000 series now performs the task of Multisample anti-aliasing (MSAA) with programmable sample grids and maximum of 8 sample points, instead of using pixel shaders as in the Radeon X1000 series.
+The render output units (ROPs) of Radeon HD 2000 series now performs the task of Multisample anti-aliasing (MSAA) using programmable sample grids with a maximum of 8 sample points, instead of using pixel shaders as in the Radeon X1000 series.
 Also new is the capability to filter FP16 textures, popular with HDR lighting, at full-speed.
-ROP can also perform trilinear and anisotropic filtering on all texture formats.
-On R600, this totals 16 pixels per clock for FP16 textures, while higher precision FP32 textures filter at half-speed (8 pixels per clock).
+ROPs can also perform trilinear and anisotropic filtering on all texture formats.
+On R600s, this totals 16 pixels per clock for FP16 textures, while higher precision FP32 textures filter at half-speed (8 pixels per clock).

-Anti-aliasing capabilities are more robust on R600 than on the R520 series.
+Anti-aliasing capabilities are more robust on the R600 than R520 series.
 In addition to the ability to perform 8× MSAA, up from 6× MSAA on the R300 through R580, R600 has a new custom filter anti-aliasing (CFAA) mode.
 CFAA refers to an implementation of non-box filters that look at pixels around the particular pixel being processed in order to calculate the final color and anti-alias the image.
-CFAA is performed by shader, instead of in the ROPs.
+CFAA is performed by shaders, instead of in the ROPs.
 This brings greatly enhanced programmability because the filters can be customized, but may also bring potential performance issues because of the use of shader resources.
-As of launch of R600, CFAA utilizes wide and narrow tent filters.
+As of the R600's launch, CFAA utilizes wide and narrow tent filters.
 With these, samples from outside the pixel being processed are weighted linearly based upon their distance from the centroid of that pixel, with the linear function adjusted based on the wide or narrow filter chosen.

 Memory controllers

-Memory controllers are connected via internal bi-directional ring bus wrapped around the processor.
-In Radeon HD 2900, it is a 1,024-bit bi-directional ring bus (512-bit read and 512-bit write), with 8 64-bit memory channels for a total bus width of 512-bits on the 2900 XT.; in Radeon HD 3800, it is a 512-bit ring bus; in Radeon HD 2600 and HD 3600, it is a 256-bit ring bus; In Radeon HD 2400 and HD 3400, there is no ring bus.
+Memory controllers are connected via an internal bi-directional ring bus wrapped around the processor.
+In the Radeon HD 2900, it is a 1,024-bit bi-directional ring bus (512-bit read and 512-bit write), with 8 64-bit memory channels for a total bus width of 512-bits on the 2900 XT; in the Radeon HD 3800, it is a 512-bit ring bus; in the Radeon HD 2600 and HD 3600, it is a 256-bit ring bus; in the Radeon HD 2400 and HD 3400, there is no ring bus.